I’m a digital artist and 3D designer, specialising in fashion.

 Kylie Minogue, Lady Gaga, Madonna, and Rihanna were among my many high profile Glovedup clients.
 After meeting Vogue Italia’s Anna Piaggi at the Vienna Lifeball she became a most cherished and loyal client.
 I also experimented with accessories; from leather and found-object show pieces for Robert Cary-Williams, to recycled plastic bag crocheted tiaras for ex debutante Liz Brewer, and exuberantly frilled pvc leggings.
 When Stylebubble’s Susie Lau saw my 2008 look book she blogged “Glovedup needs a name change … I had to drool and say, I want that one, that one and that one, … Only thing is I think they now need a name change with all the stuff on top of their wonderful gloves.”

-Laura worked closely with leading stylists (Arianne Phillips, B Akerlund, Lucinda Chambers, Patti Wilson) to create avant garde gloves and accessories that featured extensively in trend-defining editorial photographed by the best in fashion: Miles Aldridge, Patrick Demarchelier, Steven Klein, Steven Meisel, Solve Sunsdbo, Mario Testino, and Tim Walker.
+For over a decade, I worked closely with leading stylists (Arianne Phillips, B Akerlund, Lucinda Chambers, Patti Wilson) to create avant garde gloves and accessories that featured extensively in trend-defining editorial photographed by the best in fashion: Miles Aldridge, Patrick Demarchelier, Steven Klein, Steven Meisel, Solve Sunsdbo, Mario Testino, and Tim Walker.

-“I’m simply not interested in making real things any more.
 100% digital creativity frees me from the moral dilemmas over materials and sustainability.
-It allows me to dream without constraint.
-Furthermore I’m convinced that people mostly just want to look at pictures and watch movies rather than buy product.”
+It allows me to be visionary and dream without constraint.
+Furthermore I’m convinced that people mostly just want to look at pictures and watch movies rather than buy stuff.